-Under the Standardised approach BACB uses Fitch Ratings as an approved External Credit Assessment Institution (ECAI) for all its portfolios.
-The rating is mapped to the counterparty using the Fitch ID, refer to Table 5.
+Under the Standardised approach BACB uses Fitch Ratings and, from November 2019, AM Best as approved External Credit Assessment Institutions (ECAIs) for all its portfolios.
+The ratings are mapped to the counterparties using the Fitch ID and the AM Best ID and are converted to credit quality steps ("CQS") for risk weighting calculations, refer to Table 5.
+Where a counterparty is rated by both Fitch Ratings and AM Best, the Bank applies whichever CQS leads to the higher risk weight.

-Credit Risk Mitigation ("CRM") includes cash collateral placed with the Bank by way of security, reverse repo transactions and eligible guarantees and credit risk insurance.
+Credit Risk Mitigation ("CRM") includes cash collateral placed with the Bank by way of security, reverse repo transactions and eligible guarantees, risk participations and credit risk insurance.
 Under reverse repo transactions, only Level 1 High Quality Liquid Assets (HQLA) are accepted as collateral.

-YEAR ENDED 31 DECEMBER 2018 Pillar 3 and Remuneration Code Disclosures
+YEAR ENDED 31 DECEMBER 2019 Pillar 3 and Remuneration Code Disclosures